 These are the kinds of questions that come to our minds on Rainforest Day.
 Observed annually on October 19, it is an opportunity to learn more about one of our planet’s least known natural resources.

 More than 25 percent of today’s natural medicines are derived from plants in the rainforest, and its trees are a valued source of building timber for growing nations.
-Many regions that were once vast stretches of untouched tropics are now plantations that help feed burgeoning populations.
+Many regions, once vast stretches of untouched tropics, are now plantations that help feed burgeoning populations.